rebelice/UNIX-System-Programming-Project/Pthreads/README.md

 In this lab, we'll see the POSIX.1-2001 threads interfaces, also known as `pthreads` for `POSIX threads`.
 Here I assume that you know the threads, otherwise you need to read our [textbook](http://pages.cs.wisc.edu/~remzi/OSTEP/).

-We'll briefly introduce `pthreads`, you need to see the UNIX system manuals for details.
+We'll briefly introduce `pthreads`, and you need to see the UNIX system manuals for details.
 Search engines can also help you.

 ## Thread Identification